 DSLs should be aware and conversant with the Early Help Strategies and Assessment process.
 And will lead in this area.
-Staff at Jasmine Grove School have regular opportunities to discuss children who appear to have additional needs with the Designated Safeguarding Lead.
+Staffs at Jasmine Grove have regular opportunity to discuss children who appear to have additional needs with the Designated Safeguarding Lead.
 The DSL will lead on the early help assessment process; an outline of the process is identified below.